 As the “Information Society” has matured, interaction with digital worlds through virtual systems and multimedia is finally reaching everyday users.
 The last few years have witnessed a dramatic growth in 3D “consumer” technology (from stereoscopic television to 3D interaction devices for videogames and from 3D gesture control for tablet computers to augmented reality on smartphones), together with a progressive increase in broadband digital infrastructure.
 Virtual and augmented reality technologies, once the domain of elite laboratories, are now commonplace.
 From cultural heritage, where 3D content is today almost a requirement, to medicine, the arts, film, and games, quick and accurate 3D content generation and its remote manipulations is increasingly important.
 What is next?
 Will virtual visits supplant actual tourism, or will the virtual create greater need to see the real?
 How will ubiquitous 3D change everyday life?

 VSMM2012 focuses on “Virtual Systems in the Information Society” and will bring together leaders from across the globe in the fields of engineering, culture, the arts, and the human sciences, to present, discuss, and debate the latest developments in virtual systems and multimedia.
-Four main tracks are offered, two oriented to technological developments (call for participation., and two to application-oriented research (Cultural Heritage and VSMM, ), as specified in the
+Four main tracks are offered, two oriented to technological developments (3D Content Development and Visualization & Interaction), and two to application-oriented research (Cultural Heritage and VSMM, Art, & Society), as specified in the call for participation.

 VSMM2012 is technically co-sponsored by IEEE.
 The Conference proceedings will be therefore indexed and published on the IEEEXplore digital library (http://ieeexplore.ieee.org).